Asian-Pan-Genome/Centromere/Analysis/06-Methylation_CDR/README.md

 This part describes the workflow for annotating centromere dip regions (CDRs).
 * HiFi or ONT reads are mapped to the diploid genome using [winnowmap2](https://github.com/marbl/winnowmap);
 * Methylation frequencies are called with [pb-CpG-tools](https://github.com/PacificBiosciences/pb-CpG-tools)(HiFi) or [modkit](https://github.com/nanoporetech/modkit)(ONT);
-* CDRs are annotated from the resulting methylation frequency with [CDR-Finder](https://github.com/arozanski97/CDR-Finder).
+* CDRs are annotated from the resulting methylation frequency with [CDR-Finder](https://github.com/arozanski97/CDR-Finder);

 The complete pipeline is implemented in the script ```cdr_finder.sh```.

 ### 3. Centromere local identity

-This part describes the pipelines for calculating local sequence identity of centromere region.
+This part describes the pipelines for calculating local sequence identity of centromere region;
-*  StainedGlass is used to compute pairwise identity across fixed‑size windows in centromere region.
+*  StainedGlass is used to compute pairwise identity across fixed‑size windows in centromere region;
-* The custom script ```src/heat2bed.py``` processes the StainedGlass output to get local sequence identity values per window.
+* The custom script ```src/heat2bed.py``` processes the StainedGlass output to get local sequence identity values per window;

 The complete pipeline is implemented in the script ```cdr_id.sh```.